flowchart LR

 %%bash

-mkdir -p ~/deeptaxa-workspace && cd ~/deeptaxa-workspace
+mkdir -p ~/deeptaxa-workspace

-pip install -q matplotlib scikit-learnConfirm the installation.
+python -m pip install -q matplotlib scikit-learnConfirm the installation.

 %%bash

-deeptaxa --versionDeepTaxa 0.1.0.dev1
+deeptaxa --versionDeepTaxa 1.3.0

-2 Training Data
+2 Training data

 DeepTaxa trains on the Greengenes 2 reference database (release 2024.09), a curated collection of full-length 16S rRNA gene sequences with standardized seven-rank taxonomy annotations.
 The training subset contains approximately 277,000 sequences spanning over 16,000 species.